Journal Information

 Moreover, we observed a good activity of delafloxacin against different biofilm-producing isolates (S. aureus, Enterococcus faecalis, P. aeruginosa, E. cloacae, Proteus spp., and CoNS).
 Among the biofilm-producers, those strongly and moderately adherent (28/75) presented a MIC range of ≤ 0.008 mg/L to > 4 mg/L, and the majority (23/28) presented MIC ≤ 0.25 mg/L. The strongly adherent isolates presented a delafloxacin susceptibility rate of 71.4 % and the moderately adherent 85.7 %.

-Detection of mutations in QRDR of gram-negative bacteria
+Detection of mutations in QRDR of Gram-negative bacteria

 Among 58 GNBs, 17 were resistant to delafloxacin.
 From these, 13 presented mutations in parC and 14 presented mutations in gyrA.
 In ParC protein, the predominant amino acid alteration was observed in position 80, where a serine was replaced by an Isoleucine (S80I) in E. coli and K. pneumoniae species.
 Also, we observed D79Y, A81P, and N105I mutations in K. pneumoniae, a deletion at position 21 and a substitution at position 87 (S87L) in P. aeruginosa.
 In GyrA protein, amino acid changes were more frequent at position 83.
 In E. coli, we detected S83L; in P. aeruginosa, T83I; and in K. pneumoniae, S83I and S83F.
 Moreover, we observed changes at position 87 (E. coli, D87N; and K. pneumoniae, D87A) and a deletion at position 163 in P. aeruginosa.

-mecA gene detection in staphylococcus spp
+mecA gene detection in Staphylococcus spp

 Among the 36 Staphylococcus spp. isolates (18 S. aureus and 18 CoNS), the mecA gene was detected in 77.7 % (n = 28/36).
 For S. aureus, 61.1 % (n = 11/18) were mecA-positive while 94.4 % (n = 17/18) were mecA positive for CoNS.

-We could observe that among the 11 mecA-positive S. aureus, 9 presented a resistance phenotype to oxacillin (MIC > 2 mg/L).
+We could observe that among the 11 mecA-positive S. aureus, nine presented a resistance phenotype to oxacillin (MIC > 2 mg/L).
 Also, among the 18 oxacillin-resistant CoNS (MIC > 0.25 mg/L), 17 were mecA-positive.

 Discussion

-The new fluoroquinolone, delafloxacin, was approved for ABSSSI treatment and is active against Gram-negative and Gram-positive pathogens, including S. aureus (MSSA and MRSA), CoNS (S. haemolyticus and S. lugdunensis), Streptococcus spp., Enterococcus faecalis, E. coli, E. cloacae, K. pneumoniae and P. aeruginosa.
-13,19 Also, the FDA has approved its use for the treatment of community-acquired pneumonia.
-3 There are some publications showing good outcomes of delafloxacin use in clinical practice.
-20-22 Delafloxacin was successfully employed for treatment of eight patients with complicated ABSSSI admitted to Brazilian public teaching and reference hospital in infectious diseases from October 2022 to April 2023.
-Delafloxacin showed to be safe and effective for treating complicated ABSSSI including those caused by MRSA in people living with HIV/AIDS.
-23
+The new fluoroquinolone, delafloxacin, was approved for ABSSSI treatment and is active against Gram-negative and Gram-positive pathogens, including S. aureus (MSSA and MRSA), CoNS (S. haemolyticus and S. lugdunensis), Streptococcus spp., Enterococcus faecalis, E. coli, E. cloacae, K. pneumoniae and P. aeruginosa.13,19 Also, the FDA has approved its use for the treatment of community-acquired pneumonia.3 There are some publications showing good outcomes of delafloxacin use in clinical practice.20-22 Delafloxacin was successfully employed for treatment of eight patients with complicated ABSSSI admitted to Brazilian public teaching and reference hospital in infectious diseases from October 2022 to April 2023.
+Delafloxacin showed to be safe and effective for treating complicated ABSSSI including those caused by MRSA in people living with HIV/AIDS.23

 In the present study, we observed that delafloxacin presented an excellent activity against S. aureus (MIC50 ≤ 0.008 mg/L) and CoNS (MIC50 0.06 mg/L) isolates, being at least 64 times more potent than both levofloxacin and ciprofloxacin (S. aureus; MIC50 0.5 mg/L; and CoNS; MIC50 4 mg/L).
 Overall, for Staphylococcus spp., delafloxacin was more active than the other fluoroquinolones comparators (Table 4).
-McCurdy and collaborators also obtained high rates of delafloxacin activity against levofloxacin-resistant S. aureus, with 95.0 % susceptibility to delafloxacin.
-24 Another study conducted in Europe showed that 92.4 % S. aureus were susceptible to delafloxacin (MIC50/90 ≤ 0.004/0.25), being more active than levofloxacin and moxifloxacin.
-13 Gerges and colleagues found delafloxacin susceptibilities of 40 % against MRSA, 80 % against MSSA, 50 % against methicillin-resistant-resistant CoNS and 95 % against methicillin-susceptible CoNS in pathogens recovered from oncologic patients.
-12 In a Brazilian study, Barth and collaborators accessed a rate of 100 % of susceptibility to delafloxacin in S. aureus isolated from ABSSSI.
-25 Moreover, Nicola and colleagues found delafloxacin susceptibilities of 97.5 % against MRSA, 97.7 % against MSSA, 93.5 % against CoNS in pathogens recovered from osteoarticular and skin infections.
-14
+McCurdy and collaborators also obtained high rates of delafloxacin activity against levofloxacin-resistant S. aureus, with 95.0 % susceptibility to delafloxacin.24 Another study conducted in Europe showed that 92.4 % S. aureus were susceptible to delafloxacin (MIC50/90 ≤ 0.004/0.25), being more active than levofloxacin and moxifloxacin.13 Gerges and colleagues found delafloxacin susceptibilities of 40 % against MRSA, 80 % against MSSA, 50 % against methicillin-resistant-resistant CoNS and 95 % against methicillin-susceptible CoNS in pathogens recovered from oncologic patients.12 In a Brazilian study, Barth and collaborators accessed a rate of 100 % of susceptibility to delafloxacin in S. aureus isolated from ABSSSI.25 Moreover, Nicola and colleagues found delafloxacin susceptibilities of 97.5 % against MRSA, 97.7 % against MSSA, 93.5 % against CoNS in pathogens recovered from osteoarticular and skin infections.14

 For E. cloacae, delafloxacin activity (MIC50 0.03 mg/L) was equal to ciprofloxacin (MIC50 0.03 mg/L) as well as the susceptibility rate (85.7 %).
-Similar results were obtained by Gerges and colleagues who observed a susceptibility rate of 85 % for these antimicrobials.
-12
+Similar results were obtained by Gerges and colleagues who observed a susceptibility rate of 85 % for these antimicrobials.12

 Furthermore, in this study, delafloxacin presented a low activity against K. pneumoniae (22.2 %), as well as levofloxacin (11.1 %) and ciprofloxacin (11.1 %, ‘susceptible, increasing the exposure’).
 This could be explained by the high frequency of MDR-K. pneumoniae in the involved hospital, especially to aminoglycosides, carbapenems and polymyxin B29 as noted in Table 3.
-Another study showed 70 % of susceptibility to delafloxacin in K. pneumoniae, but these isolates were classified as non-ESBL and were susceptible to carbapenem.
-12
+Another study showed 70 % of susceptibility to delafloxacin in K. pneumoniae, but these isolates were classified as non-ESBL and were susceptible to carbapenem.12

 Moreover, we observed a good activity of delafloxacin against different biofilm-producing isolates.
 Interestingly, among these isolates, the majority (23/28) presented delafloxacin MIC ≤ 0.25 mg/L and the strongly adherent isolates presented a delafloxacin susceptibility rate of 71.4 % and the moderately adherent, 85.7 %.
-As it is already known, fluoroquinolones display good efficacy in treating osteomyelitis, due to their action on biofilm.
-30,31 Although clinical studies on the use of delafloxacin for osteomyelitis are scarce, 32 recently a study of case was reported and a sacral osteomyelitis caused by P. aeruginosa that was not resolved after using polymyxin followed by ceftazidime/avibactam, was then extinguished after endovenous administration of delafloxacin.
-33 Previous studies had shown a potent activity of delafloxacin against biofilms from S. aureus, thus presenting an antimicrobial penetration from 0.6 % to 52 % on biofilm.
-34,35 In the present study, we did not test the activity of delafloxacin against biofilm, but against biofilm-producing isolates, hypothesizing that the antimicrobial could act against these isolates even before their biofilm formation.
+As it is already known, fluoroquinolones display good efficacy in treating osteomyelitis, due to their action on biofilm.30,31 Although clinical studies on the use of delafloxacin for osteomyelitis are scarce,32 recently a study of case was reported and a sacral osteomyelitis caused by P. aeruginosa that was not resolved after using polymyxin followed by ceftazidime/avibactam, was then extinguished after endovenous administration of delafloxacin.33 Previous studies had shown a potent activity of delafloxacin against biofilms from S. aureus, thus presenting an antimicrobial penetration from 0.6 % to 52 % on biofilm.34,35 In the present study, we did not test the activity of delafloxacin against biofilm, but against biofilm-producing isolates, hypothesizing that the antimicrobial could act against these isolates even before their biofilm formation.

 Furthermore, mutations in gyrA and parC genes are recognized to be the main mechanism of resistance which confer a high-level resistance to fluoroquinolones.
-These mutations can confer amino acid alterations in these proteins, reflecting fluoroquinolone resistance.
-36 In the present study, we found amino acid changes in GyrA from E. coli, P. aeruginosa, and K. pneumoniae.
+These mutations can confer amino acid alterations in these proteins, reflecting fluoroquinolone resistance.36 In the present study, we found amino acid changes in GyrA from E. coli, P. aeruginosa, and K. pneumoniae.
 Mostly, the amino acid in position 83 was replaced in all these three species.
 Also, the D87N/A change was detected in E. coli and K. pneumoniae; and in P. aeruginosa, a deletion at position 163 was observed.
-The most common mutations in gyrA related to fluoroquinolones resistance are associated with positions 83 and 87.
-37,38 However, to the best of our knowledge, this is the first time that the deletion in position 163 of GyrA in P. aeruginosa is reported as possibly to be related to fluoroquinolone resistance.
+The most common mutations in gyrA related to fluoroquinolones resistance are associated with positions 83 and 87.37,38 However, to the best of our knowledge, this is the first time that the deletion in position 163 of GyrA in P. aeruginosa is reported as possibly to be related to fluoroquinolone resistance.

-Furthermore, for ParC gene, we observed amino acid changes mostly in position 80 in E. coli and K. pneumoniae, 87 in P. aeruginosa, 79 and 81 in K. pneumoniae.
+Furthermore, for parC gene, we observed amino acid changes mostly in position 80 in E. coli and K. pneumoniae, 87 in P. aeruginosa, 79 and 81 in K. pneumoniae.
 Also, a deletion in position 27 in P. aeruginosa was observed.
-The S80I substitution is already recognized to be related to fluoroquinolone resistance, as well as S87L in P. aeruginosa.
-39,40 However, to date, the mutations (D79 and A81P) in K. pneumoniae and deletion at position 27 in P. aeruginosa have not been reported to be possibly associated with fluoroquinolone resistance.
+The S80I substitution is already recognized to be related to fluoroquinolone resistance, as well as S87L in P. aeruginosa.39,40 However, to date, the mutations (D79 and A81P) in K. pneumoniae and deletion at position 27 in P. aeruginosa have not been reported to be possibly associated with fluoroquinolone resistance.

 Finally, we could observe that delafloxacin presented a good activity against the Staphylococcus spp. resistant to oxacillin, with delafloxacin-susceptible MRSA rate of 66.7 % and delafloxacin-susceptible CoNS rate of 83.3 %.
 We also observed that 82.1 % of the Staphylococcus spp. harboring mecA gene were susceptible to delafloxacin.
-The study conducted by Saravolatz and collaborators assessed oxacillin susceptibility based on SCCmec typing for MRSA and showed that delafloxacin demonstrated activity against 94 % of SCCmec IVa USA300 isolates.
-41 On the other hand, our study is the first to present delafloxacin activity against isolates harboring the mecA gene.
+The study conducted by Saravolatz and collaborators assessed oxacillin susceptibility based on SCCmec typing for MRSA and showed that delafloxacin demonstrated activity against 94 % of SCCmec IVa USA300 isolates.41 On the other hand, our study is the first to present delafloxacin activity against isolates harboring the mecA gene.

 However, our study shows limitations.
 The principal limitation of our work is the low number of isolates analyzed based on species.
 As we had a wide variety of species, the selected 100 isolates were distributed among them, thereby reflecting a low number by species.
 It is also important to highlight that we tested delafloxacin activity against biofilm producing isolates and not against the produced biofilm.
 Further studies are however needed to evaluate the activity of this drug on biofilm.